Choosing Translation Vendors

 Question #1.
 Can this company help me with all my translation needs?

 Selecting a translation company may take you dozens of hours.
 Searching communicating and assessing rates are just a few of the tasks you need to take.
 After getting a short-list you will still need to test their services to see how they work for you.
-So, if you will send a lot of time to find a translation company, make sure you will have selected a provider who can handle all of your needs.
+So, if you will spend a lot of time to find a translation company, make sure you will have selected a provider who can handle all of your needs.
 Once you have a good working relationship with the translation company and can trust that they will provide your translations quickly, accurately, and professionally, you’ll be able to expand your business without worrying if you will be able to meet the needs of your global customers.

 Question #2.
 Does this translation company have expertise in my industry?